JoeTester1965/GsmRuStillThere/README.md

 ## Processing

-Run the following to anoymise the IMSI data collected and produce visualisations like the examples below:
+Run the following to anonymise the IMSI data collected and produce visualisations like the examples below:

 ```console
 bash ./process.sh